William Guillermo Ortiz, Board President

-Aeeshah A. Clottey, Board President
+Aeeshah A. Clottey, Board Member and Founder

 Aeeshah is a community activist and is the co-author of Beyond Fear: Twelve Spiritual Keys to Racial Healing.
 Aeeshah is an international motivational speaker and peace-making consultant.
 She co-founded AHC in 1989 and has 25 years of Specialized Training in Attitudinal Healing.
 Aeeshah worked as Assistant Program Director of Casa de la Vida, a residential treatment facility located in Oakland until 2004.
 She is a State Certified Genetic Counselor; former Board Director for University of Creation Spirituality; Global Renaissance Alliance and The Peace Alliance.

-Adam Chapuis, Board Member
+Adam Chapuis, Board Member, Emeritus

 Adam earned a Master’s Degree in Geology.
 Currently, Adam is the Vice President/COO for Research Management Consultants, Inc., providing environmental engineering and information technology support services to government and commercial customers.
 Over the last 15 years, Adam’s interests have moved progressively from a task accomplishment corporate emphasis to an earth-based spiritual emphasis.
 He has been an integral part of AHC’s annual Unleashing the Human Spirit Retreat where he contributes his skills as a Geologist educating participants about the current state of the Earth and what we need to do to heal our planet.

-Virginia Jardim, Board Member
+Vincent Owens, Board Member

 Ahmed Rahim, Board Member